jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 ---
 title: Interpreter Design Pattern – Domain-Specific Languages
 description: Domain-Specific Languages solve domain-specific problems efficiently.
-Interpreter provides a means to design your own.
 unlisted: true
 ---

 # Introduction
 This blog expands upon Domain-Specific Languages (DSLs), which I introduced in [Interpreter Design Pattern – Domain-Specific Language Primer](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html#domain-specific-language-primer).

 The Interpreter Design Pattern feels like it was tailor made for DSLs.
-Before I can connect those pieces, I need to do a deeper dive into DSLs, which will be the topic for the remainder of this blog.
+Before I can show this, I need to do a deeper dive into DSLs, which will be the topic for the remainder of this blog.

 If you already feel confident about Domain-Specific Languages, then skim this blog or skip it completely.

-__Here's my summary of DSLs:__
+__Here's a summary of DSLs:__
 * __The Gang of Four (GoF) don't mention Domain or DSLs in their Interpreter documentation.__
-* __I supsect the omitted it because Domain and DSLs weren't in the common venacular when they published their book.__
+* __I supsect they omitted it because Domain and DSLs weren't in the common venacular when they published their book.__
 * __DSLs are common.
 Most developers use them frequently and may not even realize it.
 Common DSLs are: HTML, CCS, SQL, etc.__
 * __Your project might involve a Domain for which a DSL could be useful.__
-* __DSLs may be more efficient at addressing Domain based scenarios than General-Purpose Languages.__
+* __DSLs can be more efficient at addressing Domain specific provlems than General-Purpose Languages.__
-* __DSLs allows one the same code base to customize different scenarios within the Domain.__
+* __DSLs allows one the same code base to accommodate different customer scenarios within the Domain.__
 * __DSLs might allow for customer/user self-service.__
 * __When creating a DSL, you take on all responsibility.
 There will be no external support such as Google search results, Stack Overflow posts, etc. for your DSL.__

 ## What the Gang of Four said about Domain Specific Languages ... nothing

-The Gang of Four (GoF) define the intent of Interpreter as:
+The GoF define the intent of Interpreter as:
 > Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

 Well, that’s a mostly a circular definition that really doesn’t help me understand what they mean by  _language_, _grammar_, or _interpreter_ or the pattern’s actual __intent__.

-Their motivation section starts with:
+Their motivation section continues with:
 > If a particular kind of problem occurs often enough, then it might be worthwhile to express instances of the problem as sentences in a simple language.
 Then you can build an interpreter that solves the problem by interpreting these sentences.
 >
 > The Interpreter pattern describes how to define a grammar for simple languages, represent sentences in the language, and interpret these sentences.

 Adding _sentences_ to the motivation really didn’t help me understand the __motivation__ or the __intent__.
 And I would argue that they really don’t describe how to define a _grammar_ either.

 I suspect that the GoF didn’t mention __Domain__ or __Domain-Specific Languages__, since I don’t think either was a common term at the time of their publication.
 I can’t find many DSL references before 1995.
-Eric Evans’ book, __Domain-Driven Design__, which popularized __Domain__ wasn’t published until 2003.
+Eric Evans’ book, __Domain-Driven Design__, which popularized __Domain__, wasn’t published until 2003.

 ## Domain and Domain-Specific Languages
 [SourceMaking's Interpreter](https://sourcemaking.com/design_patterns/interpreter) description is a bit better: